Proving

 The prover subsystem of the Creditcoin Oracle uses attestations and source chain blocks to prove that parts of a particular source chain transaction are included in a given source chain.

 The Creditcoin oracle provisions source chain data to the Creditcoin chain via a decentralized network of provers.
-Each prover operator registers their own prover smart contract on Creditcoin and has their own offchain prover worker.
+Each prover operator registers their own prover smart contract on Creditcoin and has their own off-chain prover worker.
 To initiate proving, a query is submitted to one of the available provers via a prover smart contract call.
 Then the query is stored in the prover contract and awaits processing.
-The prover offchain worker polls the prover contract for new queries and begins processing queries in the order in which they are received.
+The prover off-chain worker polls the prover contract for new queries and begins processing queries in the order in which they are received.

 To process a query, the prover needs two additional sources of information: 1.
 Attestations - The prover requests attestations stored on-chain in the Creditcoin attestation pallet.
 These are necessary to generate a continuity proof, which verifies that the queried block is in fact part of the finalized source chain.
 2. Source chain blocks - The prover requests source chain blocks from an RPC node connected to the source chain.
-The prover doesn’t need to trust these blocks, because the prover can verify that they are genuine using attestations and a process called continuity prooving.
-The source chain block containing our query transaction is used to construct a merkle proof verifying that the claimed transaction actually took place.
+The prover doesn’t need to trust these blocks, because the prover can verify that they are genuine using attestations and a process called continuity proving.
+The source chain block containing our query transaction is used to construct a Merkle proof verifying that the claimed transaction actually took place.

 Last updated